kyma-project/kyma/tools/etcd-backup/README.md

 ## Overview

 The Etcd Backup triggers a backup process of the `etcd` cluster using the etcd-backup-operator.
+This application also removes the old backup files from the Azure Blob Storage (ABS).
+For more information, see the [Use environment variables](#use-environment-variables) section.

 ## Prerequisites